 You must be enrolled in Medicare Parts A and B to be eligible for the IYC Medicare Advantage plan.
 You should keep your Medicare card in a safe place, but you should not show it when you receive health care services, as the the IYC Medicare Advantage plan will be primary for your service.
 See Question: If I have Medicare as my primary coverage, how are my benefits coordinated?

 Your responsibilities in the claims process will depend on the policies and practices of the medical facility from which you receive care.
-You may be required to submit the claims to Medicare and then submit the proper forms to WEA Trust for supplemental payments.
-Refer to the IYC Medicare Plus Certificate of Coverage (ET-4113) available online (also available on paper from ETF) for more information, and contact your health care provider or facility regarding their particular Medicare claims procedures.
+You may be required to submit the claims to Medicare and then submit the proper forms to UnitedHealthcare for supplemental payments.
+Refer to the Medicare Plus certificate of coverage (ET-4113) available online (also available on paper from ETF) for more information, and contact your health care provider or facility regarding their particular Medicare claims procedures.

-As long as you maintain the Navitus MedicareRx (PDP) plan, as your Medicare Part D plan, Navitus will process your claims for both Part D and the supplemental wrap coverage that is included.
+As long as you maintain the Navitus MedicareRx (PDP) plan as your Medicare Part D PDP, Navitus will process your claims for both Part D and the supplemental wrap coverage that is included.

-- If you are enrolled in the IYC Medicare Advantage plan, UnitedHealthcare will pay your claims.
+- If you are enrolled in IYC Medicare Advantage, UnitedHealthcare will pay your claims.

 To determine if you will pay the additional premiums, Social Security uses the most recent federal tax return that the IRS provides and reviews your modified adjusted gross income.
 Your modified adjusted gross income is the total of your adjusted gross income and tax-exempt interest income.

 Social Security notifies you in November about any additional premium amounts that will be due for coverage in the next year because of the IRMAA.
 You must pay the additional premium amount, which will be deducted from your Social Security check if it's large enough.
 Failure to pay may result in Medicare terminating your coverage.
-The IRMAA is paid to Social Security, not the State of Wisconsin Group Health Insurance Program.
-It is not included in your State of Wisconsin Group Health Insurance Program premium.
+The IRMAA is paid to Social Security, not the Wisconsin Public Employers Group Health Insurance Program.
+It is not included in your Wisconsin Public Employers Group Health Insurance Program premium.